glass-dev/glass/benchmarks/cosma8/README.md

 ### GPU prerequisites

-For the gpu benchmark, there is an additional dependency group `cosma8-gpu` which includes `benchmarks`:
+For the GPU benchmark, there is an additional dependency group `cosma8-gpu` which includes `benchmarks`:

 ```sh